juexinwang/scGNN/README.md

 ## Installation:

-Installation Tested on Ubuntu 16.04, CentOS 7, MacOS catalina with Python 3.6.8
+Installation Tested on Ubuntu 16.04, CentOS 7, MacOS catalina with Python 3.6.8 on one NVIDIA RTX 2080Ti GPU.

 ### From Source: